sikaeducation/curriculum/courses/401/standards/integrate-identity-management-apis/topics/environment-variables/README.md

 ### Configuration Options

-Configuration variables are things the application needs to run, but change based on how the application is run.
+Configuration options are things the application needs to run, but change based on how the application is run.
 For example, the application may:

 * Use one kind of database in development environments, another in testing environments, and another in production environments
 * Log verbose errors to aid troubleshooting in development and testing, and log terse errors in production to preserve space